Some Customers Can Choose Their Electricity Suppliers

 In most of the United States, companies don't have the option of selecting their electricity supplier – but that's not the case in Georgia.
 The 1973 Georgia Territorial Electric Service Act established retail competition between electricity suppliers in Georgia.
 This act gives customers with new connected loads of 900 kilowatts or greater a choice of electricity supplier.

-The act designates exclusive service areas to 42 electric membership cooperatives, which serve 71 percent of the state's land area, and to Georgia Power Company, Savannah Electric or municipal power systems.
+The act designates exclusive service areas to 42 electric membership cooperatives, which serve 71 percent of the state's land area, and to Georgia Power Company or municipal power systems.

 New connected loads of 900 KW or greater at initial full operation, excluding redundant equipment, may be served by any supplier: